fpc/FPCDocumentation/readmechm.txt

 first couple of hundred entries.
 The author has been notified and can't reproduce it with his latest builds anymore.

-Older gnochms were extremely slow with larger files, but this seems to have been fixed in more recent builds.
+kchmviewer versions (even as new as in Fedora 13) seem to have problems with links that don't have a leading / either ( ? )

+Gnochm is extremely slow with the larger files.

 xCHM in the recent version seems to work fine and fast.